 The discipline of statistics deals with the collection and analysis of data.
 When measurements are taken, even seemingly under the same conditions, the results usually vary.
 Despite this variability, a statistician tries to find a pattern; yet due to the "noise," not all of the data fit into the pattern.
-In the face of the variability, the statisticians know that mistakes will be made in data analysis, and they try to minimize those errors as much as possible and then give bounds on the possible errors.
+In the face of the variability, the statistician must still determine the best way to describe the pattern.
+Accordingly, statisticians know that mistakes will be made in data analysis, and they try to minimize those errors as much as possible and then give bounds on the possible errors.
 By considering these bounds, decision makers can decide how much confidence they want to place in the data and in their analysis of them.
 If the bounds are wide, perhaps more data should be collected.
 If, however, the bounds are narrow, the person involved in the study might want to make a decision and proceed accordingly.